Featured Comment:

 - Fresh Ginger: Sliced and used to mitigate the fishy smell.

-- Shishito Peppers: Optional, but they add great texture and flavor.
+- Shishito Peppers: It’s optional, but they add great texture and flavor.

 Here are my step-by-step instructions for how to make Miso Mackerel at home.
 For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.